Falcion/Patternugit/docs/markdown/community/HOW_TO_CONTRIBUTE.md

 overlooked](https://github.com/blog/2195-the-shape-of-open-source).
 You'll do the project a *huge* favor by offering to pitch in with these types of contributions!

-> I’ve been renowned for my work on CocoaPods, but most people don’t know that I actually don’t do any real work on the CocoaPods tool itself.
+> I've been renowned for my work on CocoaPods, but most people don't know that I actually don't do any real work on the CocoaPods tool itself.
 My time on the project is mostly spent doing things like documentation and working on branding.
 > — [\@orta](https://github.com/orta), ["Moving to OSS by default"](https://academy.realm.io/posts/orta-therox-moving-to-oss-by-default/)